puppetlabs/puppet-docs/source/pe/3.7/trouble_windows.markdown

 * "`err: /Stage[main]//Exec[C:/tmp/foo.exe]/returns: change from notrun to 0 failed: CreateProcess() failed: Access is denied.`"

-    This error can occur when requesting an executable from a remote puppet master that cannot be executed.
-For a file to be executable on Windows, set the user/group executable bits accordingly on the puppet master (or alternatively, specify the mode of the file as it should exist on the Windows host):
+    This error can occur when requesting an executable from a remote Puppet master that cannot be executed.
+For a file to be executable on Windows, set the user/group executable bits accordingly on the Puppet master (or alternatively, specify the mode of the file as it should exist on the Windows host):

         file { "C:/tmp/foo.exe":
           source => "puppet:///modules/foo/foo.exe",